List of 23 frequently asked questions.

 St. Mark’s School of Texas does not discriminate in the administration of its admission and education policies on the basis of race, color, religion, sexual orientation, or national or ethnic origin.

-• What are the school hours for Lower School?
+• What are the school day hours?

 • Does St. Mark’s offer transportation to and from school?